Power & Control

 - Inappropriate sexual behaviors

-Deciding to leave your abuser is a courageous decision.
+Deciding to leave an abusive relationship is a courageous decision.
 It is normal to feel frightened.
-If you have already left your abuser, you might even feel a bit of regret and fearful of the unknown.
+If you have already left the relationship, you might even feel a bit of regret and fearful of the unknown.
 Just know you are not alone.

 Call Us for Help

-If you are planning on leaving your abuser it is always advised that you speak to an advocate first to help you through the process.
+If you are planning on leaving your relationship, it is always advised that you speak to an advocate first to help you through the process.
 Please call HCWC at (512) 396-4357 for assistance.

 Have Additional Questions?